skilesare/immortality/a_fresh_start/README.md

 Over time this economy provides a meritocratic based income to all participants in proportion to how well their contributions to the economy perform in the future.

-There are many more details that are discussed later in the pattern language in the section Art and Democratic Hypercatallaxy
+There are many more details that are discussed later in the pattern language in the section Art and Democratic Hypercatallaxy.

 #### XIX.
 Neutralizing Risk